Introduction: Bunker Shot Tips

 - Little strength required and less control, only needing to control the direction of the ball

-- However, lift can be an issue in getting height on the ball; arms must be locked to ensure execution of the shot
+- However, lift can be an issue in getting height on the ball; arms must be locked and extended to ensure sufficient lift of the shot

 Step 8: Any Troubles?